Skip to main content

 Timeline and Current Status

 The FHS has been in development since 2019 and has gone through multiple consultation rounds.
-The timeline has shifted several times, and as of early 2026 the programme appears to be running slightly behind its original schedule.
+The timeline shifted several times, but the final Approved Documents were published on 24 March 2026, with the regulations coming into force on 24 March 2027.

-Timeline of the Future Homes Standard from October 2019 to late 2027, showing completed milestones (first consultation, government response, Part L 2021 uplift, second consultation, HEM consultation response, mandatory solar announcement) and upcoming milestones (FHS response expected early 2026, FHS comes into force late 2026, transition period ends late 2027).
+Timeline of the Future Homes Standard from October 2019 to March 2028, showing completed milestones (first consultation, government response, Part L 2021 uplift, second consultation, HEM consultation response, mandatory solar announcement, Approved Documents published March 2026) and upcoming milestones (FHS in force 24 March 2027, HRB provisions September 2027, transitional period ends 24 March 2028).

 MilestoneDateStatus